 Photo Credit: fauxels

-Many administrative or development tasks, for example, could be carried out by colleagues working in another country, one where it is easier to find the right talent to do the specific job (think about IT specialists, for example) and where hourly wages are more competitive than in your own country.
+For example, administrative tasks could be carried out by colleagues working in a different country, where finding the right talent is easier and the hourly wages are more competitive than in your own country (think about IT specialists, for example)

-Most international recruitment agencies work on a price model where they are paid for a limited period, for example, a maximum of 1040 hours per year that each recruited person works at the client.
+Most international recruitment firms use a price model in which they get paid for a specific period.
+For example, a maximum of 1040 hours per year that each recruited person works at the client.

-The danger of this model is that usually, an external recruiter is short-term orientated compared to their employers and aims for quick profits.
-The competition becomes very price sensitive, and you or your competitors can take advantage of that.
+The danger of this model is that the external recruiter is more focused on the short-term compared to employers and aims for quick profits.
+This can turn the entire market into a very competitive place, which can lead to the exploitation of low prices.

 If you play the internal recruiter role, you’re not dependent on the market’s price sensitivity.
 Of course, you have to figure out a way to recruit the people yourself more cost-effectively, on average over the year, than the external recruitment firms.